 3 Most Common Types Of Power Dynamics In Relationships

-Likewise, to have healthy power dynamics in relationships, a certain amount of equality is essential.
+Likewise, to have healthy power dynamics in relationships, a certain amount of equality is essential, as unequal relationships usually don’t stand the test of time.
 So, now that we have read about some examples of power dynamics in everyday life, in this section, we’ll delve deeper into such equations.
 And in case you’re wondering how to change the power dynamic in a relationship, we will not just look into the 3 major

 types of relationship dynamics but will also find out how to balance power dynamics in a relationship.

 Related Reading: Power Struggle In Relationships – The Right Way To Deal With It

 One of the most common of the three types of power dynamics in relationships is the demand–withdrawal type.
 In such a power dynamic, one partner serves as the ‘demander’,while the other is the ‘withdrawer’.
 So, the demander continues to ask for something, while the withdrawer doesn’t meet the demander’s expectations and keeps ignoring their demands, often giving them the silent treatment or dismissing their concerns.
 Demands, in this case, need not be major.
 They could be simple daily tasks.

 In fact, a study states, such an imbalance in a relationship may be linked to depression in married couples.
 Besides, in most romantic and intimate relationships, such demand–withdrawal patterns can be seen in sexual and affectionate gestures too.
 Or it may just be about not responding to a partner’s emotional needs.
 Here are some such instances when spouses engage in the demand-withdraw pattern:

 ● If a woman keeps asking her husband to clean up after him and stop being messy, and he keeps ignoring her